AriFordsham/GHCWiki/type-nats/basics.md

 When defining `memset` we can just use `natToInteger` on the `Nat n` parameter to get the actual value of the array size.

-Another approach is to let the system infer the parameter by using the class `TypeNat`.
+Another approach is to let the system infer the parameter by using the class `NatI`.
 For example:

 ```wiki
 memsetAuto :: (Storable a, NatI n) => ArrPtr n a -> a -> IO ()